 Dinerama Shoreditch is where it’s at on the weekends in East London.
-Dinerama is a food and drinks market from the food genius Street Feast, London’s leading street food market company.
+Dinerama is a food and drinks market from the food genius Street Feast.
+It is London’s leading street food market company.

-At Dinerama you can tuck into everything from jerk chicken at white man can’t jerk to spicy steamed dumpling at Yum Buns and nitrogen ice cream from the famous Chin Chin Labs.
+At Dinerama you can tuck into everything from jerk chicken to spicy steamed dumplings at Yum Buns and nitrogen ice cream from the famous Chin Chin Labs.

-Dinerama is open from 5 pm until 1 am Thursday to Saturday, this split level 1,000 capacity space has a party atmosphere.
-Food, drinks and good vibes - What’s not to love?
+Dinerama is open from 17:00 until 01:00, Thursday to Saturday.
+This split level 1,000 capacity space has a party atmosphere with food, drinks, and good vibes – What’s not to love?
 A visit here is undoubtedly one of the top things to do in Shoreditch this weekend.

-Catch A movie at the Queen of Hoxton.
+Catch a movie at the Queen of Hoxton.
 On a warm summer’s night, there is no other place to be than on the rooftop at the Queen of Hoxton bar.
 In my eyes, it’s definitely one of the best places to visit in Shoreditch.

-Check their website to see what’s showing and book in advance as ticket goes for here, especially for cult classics.
+Check their website to see what’s showing and book in advance as tickets go fast here, especially for cult classics.

 Visit Brick Lane

-You can’t visit Shoreditch without exploring every nook and cranny of Brick Lane with its rows of vintage shop, markets and curry houses.
+You can’t visit Shoreditch without exploring every nook and cranny of Brick Lane, with its rows of vintage shops, markets and curry houses.
 There is something for everyone on Brick Lane.

 Visit Brick Lane Market

-Brick Lane market comprises five different markets collectively known as the Truman Markets which includes the Brick Lane Backyard Market, Boiler House, Sunday UpMarket, Brick Lane Tea Rooms and Vintage Markets.
+Brick Lane market comprises five different markets collectively known as the Truman Markets.
+This includes the Brick Lane Backyard Market, Boiler House, Sunday UpMarket, Brick Lane Tea Rooms and Vintage Markets.

 Brick Lane Vintage Market

 Brick Lane vintage market is one of the top things to see in Shoreditch because vintage shopping gets no better than in Brick Lane for one-of-a-kind accessories and clothing.

-They have transformed the Old Truman Brewery into a creative space for some of London most exciting events like London first brunch festival, London annual coffee festival, a street food market with everything from Mexican to vegan cakes and much more.
+They have transformed the Old Truman Brewery into a creative space for some of London’s most exciting events like London’s first brunch festival, London annual coffee festival, and a street food market with everything from Mexican to vegan cakes and so much more.

-Your visit to Shoreditch and things to do in East London isn’t complete without visiting Old Truman Brewery, Sunday Upmarket and Backyard Market.
+Your visit to Shoreditch and list of cool things to do in East London isn’t complete without visiting Old Truman Brewery, Sunday Upmarket, and Backyard Market.

 Bring your childhood breakfast dreams to life by visiting Cereal Killer Cafe, the UK’s first cereal themed cafe with over 120 (and growing) branded breakfast cereals.